google/omaha/ServerProtocolV3.md

 ##### Attributes #####
   * `dedup`: Specifies the preferred de-duplication algorithm for this request.
 Either "" (unknown or no-preference), "cr" (client-regulated) or "uid" (user-id).
 Default: "".
 Omaha Client sends "cr" in all cases.
+  * `dlpref`: Specifies the preferred download URL behavior.
+Either "" (unknown or no-preference) or "cacheable" (the server should prioritize sending URLs that are easily cacheable).
+Default: "".
   * `installsource`: A string specifying the cause of the update flow.
 For example: "ondemand", or "scheduledtask".
 Default: "".
   * `ismachine`: "1" if the client is known to be installed with system-level or administrator privileges.
 "0" otherwise.
 Default: "0".
   * `originurl`: If the update flow is invoked from a web page, contains the URL of that page.
 Otherwise, "".
 Default: "".